pni-lab/mlconfound-manuscript/README.md

-## Description:
+## `mlconfound` manuscript:

+This repository contains:
-This is the latex source of the manuscript describing the 'mlconfound' approach.
+- The latex source of the manuscript describing the 'mlconfound' approach:
+  See `manuscript.tex` and related files.
+- All figures.
+See the directory `fig`.
+- all source code required to reproduce the results in the manuscript.
+- See the directories: `simulated` and `empirical`.

+### Acknowledgements
-The mansucript builds on an aesthetic an simple LaTeX style suitable for "preprint" publications such as arXiv and bio-arXiv, etc.
+The mansucript builds on an aesthetic a simple LaTeX style suitable for "preprint" publications such as arXiv and bio-arXiv, etc.
 It is based on the [**nips_2018.sty**](https://media.nips.cc/Conferences/NIPS2018/Styles/nips_2018.sty) style.